rido-min/pnp-ppr-sample-spec/README.md

 #### Things to try

-- Add Telemetry properties to the model and device code, combine telemetry messages with more than one property
+- Add Telemetry properties to the model and device code
+- Combine telemetry messages with more than one property
 - Add a new command with complex types as input or output parameters
-- Try to update a property when the device is offline
+- Update a property when the device is offline and then reconnect the device

 ### 2. Create the WeatherStation Device simulator

 Based on the sample device for [C](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview-pnp/digitaltwin_client/samples) or [node](https://github.com/Azure/azure-iot-sdk-node/tree/public-preview-pnp/digitaltwins/samples/device), adapt the sample code to implement the WeatherStation model.

-The WeatherStation simulator must use random values to produce temperature/humidity/pressure telemetry Handle the `updateInterval` property to change the updateIntervalValue for the telemetry The `GetClimateSummary` command will return the highs and lows values for a given period.
+- The WeatherStation simulator must use random values to produce temperature/humidity/pressure telemetry
+- Handle the `updateInterval` property to change the updateIntervalValue for the telemetry
+- The `GetClimateSummary` command will return the highs and lows values for a given period.

-Note the device has two implementations of the same interface.
+> Note the device has two implementations of the same interface.

 Validate the device with Azure IoT Explorer